-Increased collaboration between nursing home RNs and LPNs could improve patient careMarch 14th, 2012 in Health /
+Increased collaboration between nursing home RNs and LPNs could improve patient careMarch 14, 2012 in Medicine & Health / Health

 Researchers estimate nearly 800,000 preventable adverse drug events may occur in nursing homes each year.
 Many of these incidents could be prevented with safety practices such as medication reconciliation, a process in which health care professionals, such as physicians, pharmacists and nurses, review medication regimens to identify and resolve discrepancies when patients transfer between health care settings.
 In nursing homes, both registered nurses (RNs) and licensed practical nurses (LPNs) often are responsible for this safety practice.
 A recent study by a University of Missouri gerontological nursing expert found, when observed, these nurses often differed in how they identified discrepancies.
 Recognizing the distinct differences between RNs and LPNs could lead to fewer medication errors and better patient care.